 - Low blood sugar

 While all surgical procedures come with certain risks, there are certain precautions surgeons and staff must take to ensure the surgery goes as safely and smoothly as possible.
 If any of the hospital staff fails to provide adequate care for a patient before, during or after the surgery, the outcome can be devastating.

 If you or someone you love suffered serious complications after bariatric surgery and you believe it could have been prevented, you may be eligible to file a claim.
-To schedule a free and private consultation to discuss your case with a medical malpractice attorney in Connecticut, contact Berkowitz and Hanna LLC today.
+To schedule a free and private consultation to discuss your case with a Greenwich bariatric surgery lawyer, contact Berkowitz and Hanna LLC today.

 Brief History of Hospital